MDEGroup/CITRICplus/README.md

 HIDDENTOOL+ computes transformation chaining at runtime, without generetating middle models.
 For example, to compute the best chain between T1 --> T3, and T2 --> T3 HIDDENTOOL+ does not build the model conforming to the ShapeMM2 metamodel.
 Result of our case studies are listed in [Table 1](#table1).

-### References

-<a id="ref1"></a>[1] A tool for automatically selecting optimal model transformation chains.
-Basciani, Francesco and Di Ruscio, Davide and D'Emidio, Mattia and Frigioni, Daniele and Pierantonio, Alfonso and Iovino, Ludovico.
-Proceedings of the 21st ACM/IEEE International Conference on Model Driven Engineering Languages and Systems: Companion Proceedings. [url](https://doi.org/10.1145/3270112.3270123).

-<a id="ref2"></a>[2] MDEForge: an Extensible Web-Based Modeling Platform.
-Francesco Basciani, Juri Di Rocco, Davide Di Ruscio, Amleto Di Salle, Ludovico Iovino, Alfonso Pierantonio.
-Proceedings of the 2nd International Workshop on Model-Driven Engineering on and for the Cloud co-located with the 17th International Conference on Model Driven Engineering Languages and Systems. [url](http://ceur-ws.org/Vol-1242/paper10.pdf)